Snake-Game-PixelArt/Website-Game/README.md

 ## Project Setup

 To view the game, simply open the `index.html` file in your web browser.
 No additional setup is required.
-Or You can open the game by the link
+Or you can play the game [here](https://snake-game-pixelart.github.io/Website-Game/).